 - FLIP the flange toward your skin, while keeping air out of the collection chamber.

 *Notice how the Haaka pulls in your nipple and areola as baby/a breast pump would.
+Check out our IG reel on how to apply here.

 When should I use my Haakaa?